Disaster Legal Assistance

 The Disaster Response Lawyers Coalition, a coalition of 15 different organizations, established a website to facilitate the provision of disaster legal assistance to victims of the San Diego area wildfires.
 The website directs those in need of assistance to the appropriate resources; provides information on various topics, such as hiring a contractor or tax relief for fire victims; and articles on related topics.
 The website also provides information on volunteering to provide legal assistance, an online application to volunteer, and online training materials.

 Posting materials on the Internet for volunteers providing legal assistance provides easily accessed information on common issues.
-Another example of such materials can be found on the Morrison and Foerster LLP website, where materials to assist with the 2003 wildfire disaster are posted.
+Another example of such materials can be found on the Morrison & Foerster LLP website, where 'Helping Handbooks' for many disasters are posted.

 Georgia Legal Services, the State Bar of Georgia's Pro Bono Project and the Georgia Bar's Young Lawyers Division work together to provide legal assistance to victims of disaster in Georgia.
 The partnership developed a website to provide legal information to victims of disasters.
 There is also a website with various disaster-related materials for advocates (registration required).